Persecution of Muslims in Myanmar: International response

 There is a lack of co-operation between Thailand, Malaysia and Indonesia, with regards to the Rohingya crisis.
 In May 2015, as many as 8,000 Rohingya "boat people" were believed to be stranded in rickety boats at sea, with little food and unsanitary conditions, and were left in limbo as countries refused the boats to dock.
 Critics have accused South-east Asian governments of playing "human ping-pong" by refusing permission for these refugee boats to land and instead, pushing them back out to sea in the direction of other countries.
 Though at various times in the past these countries of flight have been accepting of Rohingya refugees, most of them have not signed nor ratified the Convention relating to the Status of Refugees (1951 Refugee Convention) and the Convention relating to the Status of Stateless Persons, thus the rights of the Rohingya people as refugee cannot be ensured.

-Human rights violations continue to occur in Malaysia and Thailand, with little to no protection from the governments.
+Human rights violations continue to occur in Malaysia and Thailand, with little to no protection from the two countries' governments.
 There are no effective mechanisms in these countries for the protection of Rohingya refugees.
 Instead, immigration crackdowns are common and Rohingya boat people are often deported out of these countries, falling victims to slavery instead.
 Because of the lack of proper documentation, many Rohingya people rely on smugglers and human traffickers to help them flee from persecution in Myanmar.
 There has been reports that authorities in Thailand and Malaysia have connections and ties with organised human-trafficking groups and as a result, majority of the Rohingya are sold in bonded labour and do not receive protection as refugees.

 In February 2009, many Rohingya refugees were helped by Acehnese sailors in the Strait of Malacca, after 21 days at sea.
-However, this has not lead to a consistent response from the Indonesian authorities, with many Rohingyas still not being accepted at the border.
+However, this has not led to a consistent response from the Indonesian authorities, with many Rohingyas still not being accepted at the border.
 The governments of these countries, especially Malaysia and Indonesia, take an especially hardline approach on refugees arriving by boat, but a more lenient approach if they are registered through the UNHCR and arrive by appropriate means.
 It is estimated that Malaysia has currently up to 150,000 Rohingya people within its territory.

-On 5 April 2018 in a rare denunciation by the leader of a Southeast Asian neighbour, Philippines president Rodrigo Duterte told local media that "genocide" against the Rohingya was taking place in Myanmar, and said he was willing to shelter some refugees, if Europe will also shelter some as well.
+On 5 April 2018, in a rare denunciation by the leader of a Southeast Asian neighbour, Philippines president Rodrigo Duterte told local media that "genocide" against the Rohingya was taking place in Myanmar, and said he was willing to shelter some refugees, if Europe will also shelter some as well.
 He later issued a public apology to Aung San Suu Kyi, saying his statement "was almost a satire", and defended her from criticism by western governments and international groups, such as the UN.
 One News reported in 2019 that the Philippines had "historically voted against or expressed reservations on UN resolutions concerning human rights abuses in Myanmar."